Emilia-Hernandez/Emilia-Hernandez.github.io/README.md

 - **Data Engineering Pipelines for Environmental Policy**
   - Designed Python-based data pipelines for analyzing environmental taxes and economic indicators.
   - Integrated data from multiple sources, utilizing tools such as PostgreSQL, pandas, and pyenv.

+- **Data Engineering Pipelines for Fintech Impat in Developing Enviromnents**
+  - Designed Python-based data pipelines for analyzing the Income Satatments and Balance Sheets.
+  - Integrated data utilizing tools such as PostgreSQL and pandas.

 - **Dockerized JupyterLab Environment**
   - Built and documented a reproducible Docker environment for data analysis and visualization.